 Great schools are distinguished by exceptional teamwork and collaboration across the organization.
 Our faculty and staff are led by a dynamic group of individuals known as our Leadership Team under the guidance of the Head of School.

 Dr. Kristen Ring serves as head of school, Hutchison’s seventh head of school since its founding in 1902.
 To this role, Dr. Ring brings more than 20 years of experience as an educator, administrator, and leader.
-She currently serves on the boards of the Tennessee Association of Independent Schools and Girls on the Run.
+She currently serves on the boards of the Tennessee Association of Independent Schools and the English-Speaking Union Secondary School Exchange.